two-as-one/sub-domain/README.md

 `/src` contains all the source code for the game.
 Each folder should have its own README.md file with additional documentation

+#### commit hooks
+1. `eslint`
+2. `prettier`
+3. `build`

+You should stash your unstaged files before making a commit because otherwise those changes will be part of the build.

 ##### versioning
 This app uses [semantic versioning](http://semver.org/).